published 27 April 2019

 or nine pieces of A4 or letter-sized card stock if you are hand cutting

 - A way to cut and score the cardstock – I use a Cricut

 - Six rubber bands (read the tutorial for tips on finding just the right size)

 - Glue; my two favorites are Bearly Art Precision Crafting Glue and Beacon’s 3-in-1 Advanced Crafting Glue

 - Photos or more paper to decorate the sides of the cubes

 * Links to products are for your convenience in finding tools and materials, however, they are affiliate links.
-As an Amazon Associate, I earn from qualifying purchases. *

-What type of paper works the best?
+What type of paper works best for the cubes?

 Is it 110 lb cardstock or 65 lb cardstock?